 Jennifer earned her law degree from the University of Virginia School of Law, where she was a Managing Editor of the Virginia Journal of International Law.
 While in law school, she advocated for and represented Virginia youth through the JustChildren Child Advocacy Clinic.
-She also served as a legal intern with the U.S. Department of Education Office for Civil Rights.
+She also served as a legal intern with the US Department of Education Office for Civil Rights.
 Jennifer earned her BA, summa cum laude, in history from Connecticut College.
-Jennifer is admitted to practice in the District of Columbia and Maryland.
+She is admitted to practice in the District of Columbia and Maryland.

 University of Virginia School of Law, 法律博士

 Managing Editor, Virginia Journal of International Law